 7. It gets even more complex.
 Even recognizing a single ārammaṇa involves many things taking place rapidly.

 - Let us think about recognizing the food on the plate.
-When the waiter brought in the food, you looked at the plate and immediately identified the food; let’s say that it is a pizza.
+When the waiter brought in the food, you looked at the plate and immediately identified it; let’s say it is a pizza.

 - You may say that is trivial.
 But suppose your friend came from a remote village in a distant country and had never seen or tasted a pizza.
 He would not know what it was.

-- You knew that it was a pizza because you had seen and tasted pizza many times.
+- You knew it was a pizza because you had seen and tasted it many times.
 But how did the mind recall such past experiences and recognize the pizza in such a short time?
 Not only that, but you know how it will taste before you take a bite.

 The “Binding Problem” in Neuroscience

-8. Think about all the sensory experiences mind was able to process within a couple of minutes in #5 and #6.
+8. Think about all the sensory experiences the mind could process within a few minutes in #5 and #6.

-- Modern science is grappling with the issue involving just one such sensory experience right now.
+- Modern science is grappling with the issue of just one sensory experience.
 Neuroscientists are trying to figure out how the brain identifies a given object, say, a car coming towards you on the road.
 When you see a vehicle, you recognize its color, shape, and rough distance from you to the vehicle.
 If you are crossing the road, you may run to avoid the car hitting you if you think it is coming too fast.

 Relation to Perception of “I” or ‘Me”